tanky321/HVACMonitoring/README.md

 ## Background
-This is an update/upgrade to my original HVAC monitoring project located here: https://github.com/tanky321/HVAC_Monitor While that project was succesful, it had a couple of drawbacks I wanted to resolve.
+This is an update/upgrade to my original HVAC monitoring project located here: https://github.com/tanky321/HVAC_Monitor While that project was successful, it had a couple of drawbacks I wanted to resolve.
 * Power derived from furnace.
 The original design was powered through the regulator on the Adafruit Huzzah32 via an external USB connection.
 * The H20 detection circuit was not functional in its existing state.
 * Adafruit Huzzah32 is a bit pricey.
 With the ability to have boards made by JLC, it made sense to go with an ESP32 Module